-- ▶ 07 Total Program Reserve Fund.
-The revenue from a tax levied pursuant to § 22-54-107(5), C.R.S., is deposited into this fund.
-The district may expend money from the total program reserve fund only to offset the amount of a reduction in the district's state share caused by application of the budget stabilization factor in fiscal years when the district's total program mill plus specific ownership tax revenue is insufficient to cover the district's total program.
-Any money remaining in the fund at the end of a fiscal year must remain in the fund and may be used in future years only as provided for in this paragraph. - Food Service Fund.
+- Food Service Fund.
 Used to record financial transactions related to food service operations.
-If the district receives USDA school breakfast/lunch money, this fund is required and if not required to be used is not available for use by non-school food authorities. - ▶ 22 Governmental Designated-Purpose Grants Fund (optional).
+If the district receives USDA school breakfast/lunch money, this fund is required and if not required to be used is not available for use by non-school food authorities. - Governmental Designated-Purpose Grants Fund.
 Used to record financial transactions for grants received for designated programs funded by federal, state or local sources.
 If the program is identified by a Catalog of Federal Domestic Assistance (CFDA) number (except food service programs which are required to use fund 21), it is recommended that the applicable program be reported in this fund.